ZirunWang11/newProject/README.md

 ﻿# Syndic8 Java Code Challenge

+There are 5 branches

+the Main branch only contain README

+***First_master is the first commit which including UML and frame class Second_master is the second commit which including two more class Third_master which including overwrite part
+The Final_master which is the final version***

 Used Eclipse IDE for Enterprise and Web Developer to finish this Code Challenge.

 Created a Dynamic Web Project